demiazz/jasmine-wkreporter/README.md

   * failedIcon - icon for notifications about failed running;
   * runningIcon - icon for notifications about running.

-### Notes about icons

-Icons will be a URL or empty string for not showning icons.
+Icons must be a URL or empty string.

-If you want enable icon, then recommend set as URL to icon.

 ## Browsers without webkitNotifications

-If browser have not window.webkitNotifications, when reporter creating methods `reportRunnerStarting` and `reportRunnerResults` replaced by empty methods.
+If browser have not `window.webkitNotifications`, when reporter creating methods `reportRunnerStarting` and `reportRunnerResults` replaced by empty methods.

-This is make possible using library in non supported browsers without exceptions, and any actions for disabling of reporter.
+This is make possible using library in non-supported browsers without exceptions, and any actions for disabling of reporter.